 In this and subsequent blogs I will lay out some of the major classes of chemical compounds in involved in manufacture and production, distribution, utilization, disposal and recycling of plastics.
 It is by no means inclusive, just the primary players that we have data points on.
 More than 350,000 chemical compounds have been made in the past 70 years.
 Only about 20% were ever tested in any fashion.
 There are about 80,000 registered chemicals in the US of whom less than a dozen have been regulated.(source Linda Birnbaum,podcast with Nate Hagens Jan 21, 2025, The Great simplification.

 Some of these chemicals used in plastics will be familiar to you and others probably not.
-The most widely used are bisphenols, and phthalates .
+The most widely used are bisphenols, and phthalates and PFAS. .
 Bisphenols and Phthalates are plasticizers which are added to plastics to increase flexibility, durability, transparency and longevity.
 They are similar in their effects on biologic systems.
 They are especially toxic to mollusks, invertebrates. and fish when they show up in bodies of water because they leach out so readily.
 They are similar in uses and effects so in a sense talking about them separately can be misleading.
 Lets start with BPA, Bisphenol A being the poster child.You will likely know it from the baby bottle and sippy cup controversy within the past 15 years.
 It has long been known as an EDC(endocrine disrupting chemical) and despite hundreds of studies over decades the FDA responding to the Chemical companies lobbying allowed it to be used in Baby bottles, water bottles and food packaging.
 But retailers in 2011 and many states did voluntarily remove it from shelves in 2011 responding to consumer pressure and not FDA regulation..
 The FDA did nothing for years but finally did ban it from baby food/formula containers in 2013.
 At this point I feel the need to add a big culprit to my list: The FDA!
 It reads: FOOD and DRUGS which is ridiculous on the surface. .
 It is like having the FAA combined with EPA under one roof.
 The FDA IMO has failed dismally at regulation of both food and drugs.
 At the very least it should be broken into two agencies.
 Another important fact is the the FDA has concerned itself with ACUTE and not chronic toxicity of both food and drugs.
 This has been pointed out by many scientists.
 This applies to both acute and chronic disease and the FDA has ignored chronic disease caused by certain “ foods”.
 An example is that the FDA has stated there is no risk to high sugar consumption acutely when it has long been known to be one of the dominant causes of the Metabolic syndrome when consumed heavily chronically.
 I have addressed this in a previous blog and will do so in the future.
 It is also well known that chemicals and additives banned in Europe and Asia are not banned in the US by the FDA.
 Sorry about that rant.
 Let us return to our EDC’s………….

 BPA was discovered by Alexandr Dianin in 1891.
 An interesting factoid about phthalates and Bisphenolwas was their discovery in the 1930’s that they had estrogenic effects like Bisphenol, when the search was on worldwide for a synthetic estrogen.
 We knew 90 years ago of their potential for endrocrine effects!
 But these two classes lost out to diethylstilbesterol(DES) being developed about the same time.
 More on that later.
 BPA really entered industrial production in the 1950’s with the development of epoxy adhesives and polycarbonate.
 BPA was mixed with phosgene(YES! one of poison gasses of the first World war!) and it made a hard plastic: polycarbonate.
 Polycarbonate was a durable plastic so hard that it was bulletproof.
 It was easily formed into cheap food and liquid containers when it was licensed in 1963 without any published safety information(!).
 Bisphenol found its way into other plastics such as polyacrylate,polyethylamide,polyester, polyester-styrene, polysulphone.
 Also polyethylene(as in water bottles), polyethylene terphthalate(a pthalate) and pvc as a hardening agent, antioxidant and stabilizer.
 It is still with us and is ubiquitous.
 It is found in free form on some thermal printing papers, cosmetics, medical equipment, sports equipment, many toys, clothing, food and drink containers and other goods.